Updated: November 2023

 Basically mold is like something out of a horror movie; invisible toxins that can go through walls and permate some materials forever.

-Mildew is different than mold and is not a living organism.
+What people think is mildew is usuactually mold.
+Actual mildew is different than mold and is not a living organism.
 It is often white or grey.
-Many times people say things like “it’s just mildew” but it’s actually mold.

 Pink mold is not actually a “mold,” but a bacterial growth commonly found in damp areas of the home like the bathroom and kitchen.
 It acts similar to mold and will return if not remediated properly.
 It also poses health risks that mimic various types of molds as well.
 These are just a few reasons why it’s classified as a mold.